DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/reconciliation-2015.md

                 <li><b>45 companies were asked to report</b></li>
                 <li><b>31 companies reported and reconciled $8.5 billion in Department of the Interior revenue</b></li>
                 <li><b>12 out of 41 applicable companies reported $190 million in corporate income taxes</b></li>
-                <li><b>100% of 17 <glossary-term term.key="material variance">material variances</glossary-term> have been explained</b></li>
+                <li><b>100% of 17 <glossary-term termKey="material variance">material variances</glossary-term> have been explained</b></li>
               </ul>
             </li>
           </ul>
           <h2>How are the numbers verified?</h2>
           <ul>
             <li class="flowchart-dialog flowchart-dialog_top flowchart-join_to_bottom">
-              <span class="flowchart-text_bold">During the USEITI reconciliation process, the <glossary-term term.key="Independent Administrator (IA)">Independent Adminstrator</glossary-term> compares company reports of payments to government records of revenue received.
+              <span class="flowchart-text_bold">During the USEITI reconciliation process, the <glossary-term termKey="Independent Administrator (IA)">Independent Adminstrator</glossary-term> compares company reports of payments to government records of revenue received.
 Here’s how they decide what to review and report:</span>
             </li>
             <li class="flowchart-dialog flowchart-dialog_left flowchart-dialog_left_1 flowchart-dialog_right flowchart-join_to_top">
               <span class="flowchart-text_bold">Is there any difference between the amounts reported by the government and the company?</span>